-This book provides essential bite-size practice of all key non-verbal reasoning question types in the 11+ exam, offering a combination of skills-based tests and mixed tests to set strong foundations for success in SATs, common entrance or 11+ exams.
+This book provide essential bite-size practice in non-verbal reasoning skills, setting strong foundations for success in Common Entrance or 11+ exams.

 This book develops non-verbal reasoning problem-solving skills, encouraging thinking skills and providing preparation for Common Entrance and 11+ exams.